Tripperist/tripperist.github.io/_pages/welcome.md

 #### Places

-If you've ever driven past a Historical Marker sign and thought, "Hmmm,should I stop and take a look?" the Places tab is for you.
+If you've ever driven past a Historical Marker sign and thought, "Hmmm, should I stop and take a look?" the Places tab is for you.

 It lists historical markers within a 25-mile radius, sorted by distance.
 Tapping  the place will bring up information on the Historical Marker as well as a map showing it's location.